Targeted axillary dissection with the Magseed® marker

+The Magseed® marker is placed into your affected lymph node(s).
 With a ‘Magseed® localization’ procedure, you will attend a placement appointment at the radiology department of your hospital.
 You’ll be taken to an imaging room, where you will be talked through the procedure ahead of the Magseed® marker placement.

-The radiology professional will apply an anaesthetic gel to the area of your body where the marker will be injected.
+The radiology professional will apply an anesthetic gel to the area of your body where the marker will be injected.
 Your radiologist will then use either an ultrasound machine or mammography to identify the lymph node they want to mark.

 Once they have found this precise location, they will inject the Magseed® marker into the lymph node, using their chosen imaging system, to ensure the seed is placed accurately and securely.
 This is a quick procedure that only takes a matter of minutes.

 Once the seed is inserted, you may be invited to receive further imaging to ensure it is in the right place.
 These images will also be used by your surgeon later during your surgery.